NafisRayan/AstroKnight/Readme.md

 1. Start the Node.js server:
 node server.js

-2. Open a web browser and navigate to `http://localhost:3000`

-3. Using the Python backend for feedback management: python app.py
+2. Using the Python backend for feedback management: python app.py

-4. Use Live Server or a similar tool to run the HTML files (starting  with index.html) for a more interactive experience.
+3. Use Live Server or a similar tool to run the HTML files (starting  with index.html) for a more interactive experience.

 ## How It Works